srcery-colors/srcery-vim/README.md

 ![logo](https://user-images.githubusercontent.com/4509009/34464311-af369b46-ee79-11e7-9000-a008c1af95d3.png)

-Colorscheme that focus ease of use and clearly defined contrasting colors with a slightly earthy tone.
-Heavily inspired by [Gruvbox](https://github.com/morhetz/gruvbox), [base16](https://chriskempson.github.io/base16), [flattened](https://github.com/romainl/flattened) and [solarized](http://ethanschoonover.com/solarized).
+Colorscheme that focus ease of use and clearly defined contrasting colors with a slightly earthy tone

-This is essentially a palette swap of [Gruvbox](https://github.com/morhetz/gruvbox) and all credit goes to the maintainers of that fantasic colorscheme.
-I wanted something a bit sharper, but I loved the syntax color choices of gruvbox so I made this.
-I also tried to make the theme as simple to use as possible, which was inspired by [Flattened](https://github.com/romainl/flattened).

 ## Requirements